 Bee foraging behavior assessment To assess bee foraging behaviors, we reviewed all videos of flowers and recorded a number of behaviors which could represent different components of foraging behavior and potentially different risk avoidance behavior (or lack thereof).
 For instance, if ambush bugs are truly cryptic predators, foraging bees may be unable to perceive them from a distance and may not be able to distinguish between control and occupied flowers until after visiting them.
 If so, avoidance behaviors may not be expected for visitation per se, but may be more likely after initial inspection of the flower.
-For each experimental flower, we therefore recorded total visitation as it likely reflects detection of ambush bugs from a distance.
+For each experimental flower, we recorded total visitation as it likely reflects detection of ambush bugs from a distance.
 We then calculated the proportion of visiting bees that actually landed on flowers to determine if ambush bugs deterred visitors once close enough to a flower to detect them.
-Once landed, ambush bugs are presumably detectable by visiting bees, and foraging may then be contingent upon perceived risk while foraging for nectar or pollen.
+Once bees landed, ambush bugs are presumably detectable by visiting bees, and foraging may then be contingent upon perceived risk while foraging for nectar or pollen.
 Subsequently, for each individual bee recorded, we calculated the duration of each landing visit (measured as the number of seconds making contact with the flower), and also scored individual foragers for both nectar and pollen collection.
 If a bee inspected a flower but did not land, we included it in visitation analyses but not duration.
 Bees were scored as collecting nectar if they placed their head into a disk flower or if their proboscis was visibly extended into a disk flower.
 Similarly, bees were scored as collecting pollen when they passed over anthers and moved pollen to their scopal hairs.
 Because our study involved focal animals in the field, we were unable to implement blinding methods when recording and analyzing data.
 To reduce observer bias, C. Schwantes therefore scored all visitation behaviors to help standardize observations.
 All bee visitors were sexed and identified to genus from video with the help of V. Scott at the University of Colorado Museum of Natural History Entomology Collection.